-Acutus Medical, Inc.

-Annual Meeting of Stockholders
+Acutus Medical, Inc. Annual Meeting of Stockholders

-Please make your marks like this: \fbox{X} Use dark black pencil or pen only THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

-FOR ON PROPOSALS 1 AND 2
+Please make your marks like this: X Use dark black pencil or pen only THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1 AND 2

-PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect the three nominees for Class I director to ser stockholders and until their successors are duly elected. ve until the 2024 a ed and qualified. annual meeting of 1.01 Vince Burgess FOR WITHHOLD FOR 1.02 John Sheridan FOR 1.03 Dr. Shahzad Malik FOR 2.
-To ratify the selection of KPMG LLP as the independe Acutus for the fiscal year ending December 31, 2021. ic accounting firm for FOR AGAINST ABSTAIN FOR 3.
-To conduct any other business properly brought before re the Annual Mee ting.
-You must register to attend the meeting Authorized Signatures - Must be completed for your Please sign exactly as your name(s) appears on your should include title and authority.
-Corporations should Form. instructions to be account.
-If held in j executed. oint tenancy, all persons sho uld sign.
-Tru ıstees, admir Sign ature (and Title if applicable) Date Signature (if held jointly) Date
+PROPOSAL ees for Class I director to serve until the 2024 annual meeting of eir successors are duly elected and qualified.
+YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1. stockholders and until their successors are duly elected and qualified.
+WITHHOLD 1 1.01 Scott Huennekens FOR 1.02 Dr. Shaden Marzouk FOR 1.03 Dr. Andrew ElBardissi FOR 2.
+To ratify the selection of KPMG LLP as the independent registered public ac Acutus for the fiscal year ending December 31, 2022. counting firm for FOR AGAINST ABSTAIN FOR 3.
+To conduct any other business properly brought before the Annual Meeting.
+You must register to attend the meeting online and/or participate at www.proxydocs.com/AFIB Authorized Signatures - Must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc. should include title and authority.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+Sie nature (and Title if applicable) Date Sign ature (if held jointly) Date